hashicorp/vault/website/source/guides/operations/disaster-recovery.html.md

 ![Replication Pattern](/assets/images/vault-ref-arch-8.png)

-In DR replication, secondary clusters ***do not forward*** service read or write requests until they are promoted and become a new primary - they essentially act as a warm standby cluster.
+~> **Important:** In DR replication, secondary clusters ***do not forward*** service read or write requests until they are promoted and become a new primary
+- they essentially act as a warm standby cluster.

-> The [Mount Filter](/guides/operations/mount-filter.html) guide provides step-by-step instructions on setting up performance replication.
+The [Mount Filter](/guides/operations/mount-filter.html) guide provides step-by-step instructions on setting up performance replication.
 This guide focuses on DR replication setup.